Phileosopher/commonplace/glossary-spiritual.md

 Christophany - A direct and personal encounter with Jesus Christ

+Communion - part of our spirit that holds a close personal connection with God and the rest of the Church

+Conscience - part of our spirit that holds a strong moral conviction about something

+Conviction - a reference by Christians to when the Holy Spirit morally affects someone's conscience

 Covenant theology - The theological view that God interacts with humanity based on [His covenants](contracts.md) He makes with humanity, contrasts with dispensationalism

 Demonology - The systematic theology branch that addresses fallen angels